Internally displaced person: IDP populations

 It is very difficult to get accurate figures for internally displaced persons because populations are not constant.
 IDPs may be returning home while others are fleeing, and others may periodically return to IDP camps to take advantage of humanitarian aid.
 While the case of IDPs in large camps such as those in Darfur, western Sudan, are relatively well-reported, it is very difficult to assess those IDPs who flee to larger towns and cities.
 It is necessary for many instances to supplement official figures with additional information obtained from operational humanitarian organizations on the ground.
 Thus, the 24.5 million figure must be treated as an estimate.
 Additionally, most official figures only include those displaced by conflict or natural disasters.
 Development-induced IDPs often are not included in assessments.
 It has been estimated that between 70 and 80% of all IDPs are women and children.

 50% of internally displaced people and refugees were thought to be in urban areas in 2010, many of them in protracted displacement with little likelihood of ever returning home.
-A 2013 study found that these protracted urban displacements had not been given due weight by international aid and governance as historically they had focused on rural cam displacement responses.
+A 2013 study found that these protracted urban displacements had not been given due weight by international aid and governance as historically they had focused on rural displacement responses.
 The study argues that this protracted urban displacement needs a fundamental change in the approach to those who are displaced and their host societies.
 They note that re-framing responses to urban displacement will also involve human rights and development actors and local and national governments.
 They call for a change in the narrative around the issue is needed to reflect ingenuity and fortitude displayed by displaced populations, the opportunities for self-sufficiency and safety represented by urban areas, and that the displaced can make a contribution to their host societies.
 An updated country by country breakdown can be found online.